 Eye of the Minds by James Dashner ages 13+

 I can’t believe it took me so long to read this YA book for it’s totally compelling and unique plot (with the craziest plot twist at the end!).
 How to explain . . .
 Imagine our world with more advanced technology that lets you “live” in a game world.
-Players hook up their bodies to to the game, and while their in the game, food and bathroom breaks are taken care of.
+Players hook up their bodies to the game, and while they’re in the game, food and bathroom breaks are taken care of.
 It’s crazy action and adventure that will keep you reading late into the night!

 Red Rising by Pierce Brown ages 13+

 Love, love, love this YA book — takes place on Mars with a caste society, color-coded by the level of your caste.
 Darrow, a low-caste Red, infiltrates the ruling Gold caste’s special training school.
 His training?
 Kill or be killed.
 Lead an army or be enslaved.
 Better than Hunger Games – especially for boys who don’t want to read about romance and really get enthralled with battle strategy.
 Excellent.
 The entire series is AMAZING.

 Cinder (Lunar Chronicles #1) by Marissa Meyer ages 13+

 Cinder is a skilled mechanic cyborg, a human with machine parts, and lives with her step-mother and sisters.
 When Prince Kai asks her to fix something for him, she becomes entangled in a plot which puts her life at risk and the entire country’s fate is hanging in the balance.

 Phoenix by S.F.
 Said, illustrated by Dave McKean (ages 10+) SCI-FI

 Great writing and an amazing plot will hook you from the first moment in this science fiction adventure about dying stars, an imperial empire, cloven-hooved Aliens, and an unusual boy named Lucky who is far more than he seems.
 LOVED it!

 The Web of Titan by Dom Testa ages 13+